An award-winning design focused practice that puts people first

 Latest News

 As a design-led architectural studio, we work side-by-side with clients to create inspiring, life-changing buildings.
 We focus on specialist public-sector projects, using a combination of creativity and rigorous thinking to tackle varied and complex briefs.
 With over 30 years’ experience, we design buildings of all kinds including specialist schools and colleges, crematoria, civic spaces and community buildings, with some of our work also working within the historic and conservation sector.
+For more information about the work we do, visit our website: www.haverstock.com or our Instagram page @haverstockarchitects.

 In the coming year, we have a range of exciting projects planned.
 We are committed to helping our staff gain a range of experience, working across RIBA work stages, during their time with us.

-We pride ourselves on offering a positive working environment, with regular social events, study trips and volunteering days.
+We pride ourselves on offering a positive working environment and offer the following staff benefits:

 • 20 days annual leave, plus Christmas shutdown period